 But, how do I say no gracefully?
 I don’t want to be a jerk!

 Yeah, I hear you.
 The other side of this puzzle is saying no in a graceful way.
 You never want to come across as rude or aggressive.
 Remember that as I said above, people tend to be surprised when you say no to money!

 My biggest tip for saying no in a graceful way is to focus on them, not you.
 Let them know you aren’t well suited to help them.
 Explain what you do, and show how that doesn’t match what they need.
-Let them know it’s important to do great work for all your clients, and you feel that you wouldn’t be doing top notch work for them because it’s not where your expertise lie.
+Let them know it’s important to do great work for all your clients, and you feel that you wouldn’t be doing top-notch treatments for them because it’s not where your expertise lies.
 Be grateful that they thought of you and were interested in working with you.
 Be very polite and friendly, but firm.

 Have you ever had a referral situation that was tricky to work with?
 Let me know in the comments or shoot me an email, I’d love to hear your story!